 A field guide is able to identify animals by their sounds, can read their tracks and knows how to interpret weather and weather phenomena.
 He or she is familiar with the use and effect of wild plants, can handle a rifle and does not have any difficulties with navigating in the wild.
 A field guide is able to bring safari guests closer to nature and wildlife, always paying attention to safety and security.

 Your knowledge is tested in theoretical and practical exams; presentations serve to deepen what you have learned.
 Subjects like ecology, animal and plant life, animal behavior, bush safety, conservation management as well as safari tours and tourism are part of the course schedule

-28-day Guide course as a Trails Guide
+28-day guide training course as an Apprentice Trails Guide

 But no matter if you already are a qualified nature guide or simply a true outdoor enthusiast, eager to acquire new skills and to experience a real outdoor adventure: As a Trails Guide student your acquire expert knowledge about your environment, sharpen your situational awareness and learn about the meaning of the stunning natural environment and wildlife that surround you.

 At the end of the course you will be able to safely guide your safari guests through the wild.
-If you aim at obtaining a qualification you can join a final exam to become a FGASA Trails Guide back up.
+If you aim at obtaining a qualification you can join a final exam to become a FGASA Trails Guide NQF2.

-Short wildlife courses – without certification
+Short wildlife training courses – without certification

-28-day Safari guide training in Africa
+28-day Safari Guide course in Africa

 The safari guide training in the African wilderness is not as intense as the courses mentioned above, but still provides a unique learning experience in nature: This training enables you experience Africa’s nature in a very special way and, furthermore, teaches you important nature skills and knowledge.
 For 28 days you and your international team live and learn in camps, situated in breathtaking national parks and game reserves.

 7 to 14 days EcoQuest in Africa – also as a family

 Another extra: The EcoQuest course can also be joined as a family – this way, even the youngest ones explore and understand the unique environment of African wilderness within five days.
 By teaching them about wildlife, biodiversity and conservation, they develop a deeper connection to the environment and realize man's dependency on nature – important for setting the course for sustainable and environmentally aware living and acting.

-Natucate helps you become a skilled field guide in Africa: Immerse yourself into the tranquility and vastness of Africa’s wild nature, explore the wilderness with all of your senses, adapt to nature’s pace and find your way back to the roots – and probably to yourself as well.
+Natucate helps you become a skilled safari guide in Africa: Immerse yourself into the tranquility and vastness of Africa’s wild nature, explore the wilderness with all of your senses, adapt to nature’s pace and find your way back to the roots – and probably to yourself as well.